NOAA-EMC/NCEPLIBS-bufr/docs/dx_tables.md

 software by providing descriptive names to represent individual data values.
 They are more intuitive than FXY numbers (described below), which are the prescribed method within actual BUFR messages.

+Of note, there is one special 4-letter mnemonic "DPRI" which is reserved for exclusive use with FXY number 031031, and which must always be used when reading or writing bitmaps within the software.

 ## DX BUFR Tables File